mikeszumski/AgProject3/README.md

 ![Approach graphic](/Images/approach_image.png)

-The project included four major components :
+The project included four major components:

 ### 1 - User Interface
  We developed a Gradio interface to capture user inputs (county, crops and planting year) and display final recommenations from the Crop Planning and Protection Tool.
 (Section 3.4 of the [Ag Planning Tool code](ag_planning_tool.ipynb) also provdes and option to print the advice to a csv file, demonstrated in an early example [here](crop_advice.csv).)